-Becoming a Computer Support Specialist
+Computer Support Specialist Job Description

+Before learning how to become a computer support specialist, you need to understand what one does.
 Computer support specialists troubleshoot and resolve various computer and software issues.
 They may work in a help-desk environment or provide technical support in an organization's IT department.
 Professionals might work in a variety of fields, including computer systems, telecommunications, finance, and educational services.
 Some professionals may be able to work from home, while others must travel to clients' homes to provide computer support.
 These computer professionals often must work irregular hours to meet consumer needs.

 |Degree Level||None; certificate or associate degree preferred|

 |Degree Fields||Information technology, computer science, or desktop support|

 |Key Skills||Interpersonal and problem-solving skills; familiarity with Windows and Mac operating systems and servers and Cisco and Microsoft products|